Biology Riddles

 Answer: A grasshopper.

-Virus Biology Riddles For Kids
+Biology Riddles For Kids About Viruses

-Virus Biology Riddles For Kids
+Biology Riddles For Kids About Viruses

 1. I’m invisible to the eye, yet I can make you sick; I spread without a sound, and I’m often quite quick.
 What am I?